Spoilers Off applies to all Tear Jerker pages, so all spoilers are unmarked. You Have Been Warned!

-In the second 0 issue, Kate concludes her letter to her father that she "finally became Batwoman" when she realised that her father had lied to her about Beth's death, and that she had no one left she could trust.
-Nonetheless, she ends her letter with "I love you, dad."
+- The second 0 issue is written from the standpoint of one of the recorded messages that Kate makes for her father before every outing as Batwoman, just in case she doesn't come back.
+Kate ends this particular message by telling her father that she "finally became Batwoman" when she realized that her father had lied to her about Beth's death, and that she had no one left she could trust.
+Nonetheless, she ends her letter with "I love you, Dad."

 Kate: Beth...
 Beth always helped me pick out what to wear.